 Students are allocated a tutor group when they enrol at Sri KDU International School and they remain in that group until they leave school.
 In KS3 students are taught many of their subjects in this group and therefore the bond among the students is strong.
 The tutors provide academic and pastoral support and guidance to the students; they teach the students PSHLE (Personal Social Health and Leadership Education) which develops the students’ moral and global awareness and provides them with the foundations to become Tomorrow’s Leaders, Here and Now.
 Heads of Year work with the tutors and co-ordinate individual support for the students.

-We have a full-time qualified Student Counsellor who provides emotionally well-bring and career guidance to the students.
+We have a full-time qualified School Counsellor who provides support for emotional well-bring and career guidance to the students.
 The Counsellor works with the students in Primary and Secondary in a range of age-appropriate ways and coordinates with the Heads of Year and Key Stage Directors when necessary.

 The School Nurse

 provides medical care in the Primary and Secondary schools:

 provides first aid treatment throughout the school day and during school events such as the Sports Day, Swimming Gala and Inter House Games.